grucloud/grucloud/docusaurus/docs/azure/resources/Storage/FileService.md

               minimum: 1,
               maximum: 365,
               description: 'Indicates the number of days that the deleted item should be retained.
 The minimum specified value can be 1 and the maximum value can be 365.'
+            },
+            allowPermanentDelete: {
+              type: 'boolean',
+              description: 'This property when set to true allows deletion of the soft deleted blob versions and snapshots.
+This property cannot be used blob restore policy.
+This property only applies to blob service and does not apply to containers or file share.'
             }
           }
         },